Tauranga City Council agrees to make offer on Bella Vista homes

 Brownless said while it would be "nice" if the offer would be accepted outright, the council was realistic this may be the beginning of a negotiation process.

-He said the offers were based on confidential advice that would also be supplied to homeowners' lawyers.
+He said the offers were based on confidential advice from a retired judge that would also be supplied to homeowners' lawyers.

 David Heaney, QC, who has filed a class action lawsuit against the council on behalf of, so far, two sets of homeowners, said he had not received the offer yet but suggested it may arrive later in the day.